protegeproject/webprotege/readme.md

 - by default, WebProtégé is available on [http://localhost:8080](http://localhost:8080).
 - After the first start, some application settings need to be configured.
 Login to [localhost:8080/#application/settings](the settings page) with the previously created admin account.

-Detailed installation instructions can be found in the (official wiki)[https://github.com/protegeproject/webprotege/wiki/WebProt%C3%A9g%C3%A9-4.0.0-Installation].
+Detailed installation instructions can be found in the [official wiki](https://github.com/protegeproject/webprotege/wiki/WebProt%C3%A9g%C3%A9-4.0.0-Installation).

 ## Running from Docker

 A pre-built docker image is available.
 To run the project stack from docker:

-1. Enter this following command in the Terminal to start the docker container in the background
+1. Enter this following command in the Terminal to start the docker container in the background.
+This will start containers for all dependand services as well, i.e., MongoDB and Ganache.

    ```bash
    docker-compose up -d
    ```
+1. Deploy the smart contracts (e.g., to Ganache).
+Follow the instructions [here](webprotege-attestation/README.md).

-2. Create the admin user (follow the questions prompted to provider username, email and password)
+1. Create the admin user (follow the questions prompted to provider username, email and password)

    ```bash
    docker exec -it webprotege java -jar /webprotege-cli.jar create-admin-account
    ```

-3. Browse to WebProtégé Settings page in a Web browser by navigating to [http://localhost:5000/#application/settings](http://localhost:5000/#application/settings)
+1. Browse to WebProtégé Settings page in a Web browser by navigating to [http://localhost:5000/#application/settings](http://localhost:5000/#application/settings)
     1. Define the `System notification email address` and `application host URL`
     2. Enable `User creation`, `Project creation` and `Project import`